CLOSED CHURCHES WITHIN THE PRESENT BOUNDARIES OF THE SUSQUEHANNA CONFERENCE OF THE UNITED METHODIST CHURCH

 Directions:

 Exit Sunbury on north 11th Street (which becomes Snydertown Road) and go 3 miles east to Mill Road.
 Go south on Mill Road 1 mile, across the creek on the Keefer Station covered bridge, to the T with Sawmill Road.
 Go west on Sawmill Road 0.7 miles.
 The cemetery is on the north side of the road, where the road makes a slight curve around it to the south.
+The 1875 county atlas shows the exact location.

 Historic Conference: